 Producing easy read materials

 - Consider commissioning easy read versions of your publications from an expert organisation.
-The Office for Digital Government can help you with this.
-Email firstname.lastname@example.org.
+We can help with this.
+Email us at email@example.com.

 - Thinking about developing your own?
-Start with North Yorkshire County Council's downloadable guide to producing easy read.
+Start with the Australian Government's easy read guide.

 - Easy read photo library (Photosymbols) - subscription service